DAISY Reading Apps User Requirements

 Priority: Must-have

-Math expressions included as MathML (or LaTeX, if supported) should be displayed correctly.
+Math expressions written in MathML or LaTeX (when that format is supported) need to be shown properly.
 As the user adjusts the size and colors of the text content, the math expressions should change accordingly.
-As the text size is increased, so should the math expressions in proportion.
+When the text is enlarged, the math expressions should also grow accordingly.
 As the user changes the colors for the text content, this should also affect the math expressions.

 Priority: Must-have